VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   This prevents from ingesting metrics with too many labels.
 It is recommended [monitoring](#monitoring) `vm_metrics_with_dropped_labels_total` metric in order to determine whether `-maxLabelsPerTimeseries` must be adjusted for your workload.

+* If you store Graphite metrics like `foo.bar.baz` in VictoriaMetrics, then `-search.treatDotsAsIsInRegexps` command-line flag could be useful.
+  By default `.` chars in regexps match any char.
+If you need matching only dots, then the `\\.` must be used in regexp filters.
+  When `-search.treatDotsAsIsInRegexps` option is enabled, then dots in regexps are automatically escaped in order to match only dots instead of arbitrary chars.
+  This may significantly increase performance when locating time series for the given label filters.

 * VictoriaMetrics ignores `NaN` values during data ingestion.